SURDS: Self-Supervised Attention-guided Reconstruction and Dual Triplet Loss for Writer Independent Offline Signature Verification: Methodology

 \subsection{Downstream Evaluation}

-After the training phase is completed, we take the frozen backbone comprising the ResNet encoder and projector and use it off-the-shelf for feature extraction from unseen signature images for downstream evaluation.
+After the pre-training phase is completed, we take the frozen backbone comprising the encoder and projector and use it for feature extraction from unseen signature images for downstream evaluation.
 We have used the evaluation protocol described by Dey et al. \cite{dey2017signet} for writer independent signature verification.
 Specifically, we have used a threshold $\tau$ that determines if a pair of signature $(i, j)$ is genuine or forged depending on a distance metric $\mathcal{D}(z_i, z_j)$ between their embeddings, as given by \autoref{eq:dist}.
-However, genuineness/falsification is a relative decision i.e. it is decided using a ground truth reference.
-For this purpose, we randomly select out $8$ genuine samples from each of the unseen writers and consider them as reference signatures, and the mean of the distance metric between each of the references with the queried sample is considered for comparison with the threshold.
+However, genuineness/falsification is decided using a ground truth reference.
+For this purpose, we randomly select $8$ genuine samples from each of the unseen writers and consider them as reference signatures, and the mean of the distance metric between each of the references with the queried sample is considered for comparison with the threshold.
 The remaining samples are then used for evaluation.